 You miss all the shots that you don’t take

 BOOM!
 I was so worried that I would not be good enough to make the cut.
-I’m sure a lot more qualified people who are better than me were interested to join, but they did not click on the submit button or thought that it was too troublesome to make a video application.
+I’m sure a lot more qualified people who are better than me were interested to join, but they did not click on the apply button or thought that it was too troublesome to make a video application.
 So they missed the chance.

 Keep Showing Up.